She Loves Biscotti

 What else can you use basil pesto sauce for besides pasta?

-• stir it in soups;
+• stir it in stews, risotto, frittatas or soups;

 • use as a spread on baked/grilled chicken or fish;

-• add a little more olive oil and spread it over Roasted Root Vegetables;
+• add a little more olive oil and spread it over roasted root vegetables;

-• use as a spread when making Bruschetta;
+• use as a spread when making bruschetta;

 Can you replace the pine nuts?